haloooloolo/rocketscrape/README.md

 ## Setup

-To get started, make sure you have Python 3.11 or later installed.
-RocketScrape can be installed using setuptools by running:
+To get started, install the `rocketscrape` package using:
 ```bash
 pip install -e .
 ```